Joe Rogan

 $8M

-Joe Rogan's $120M Spotify deal is worth 15x Shane Gillis's entire net worth—proving that being first to the podcast gold rush pays exponentially more than mastering it later.
+Joe Rogan's $120M Spotify deal is worth 15x Shane Gillis's entire net worth, proving that being first to podcasting pays exponentially more than perfecting the formula.

 Joe Rogan's Revenue